jamesoosterbaan/advent-of-code-2021/README.md

 https://adventofcode.com/2021

-To compile a days solution, and then execute it, run the following commands:
+To compile a days' solution, and then execute it, run the following commands:

 ```
 > export NUMBER=${DAY_TO_EXECUTE}